jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 these more secret powers must be sought from the high priests of the church, which could involve suitable gifts to convince more reticent, or greedy, members of the priesthood.

-Miracle Descriptions
+## Miracle Descriptions

 Every Divine Magic spell is defined by a series of traits describing the spell and how it is used in the game.
 A description then follows describing the spell’s precise effects.
 By default, the Magnitude of any Divine spell is equal to one tenth of the caster’s Pact.
 Unless specifically stated in its description, Divine Spells take 1 Combat Action to invoke.
 The other traits used by Divine Magic spells are detailed here.

-                                                        29
-Alex Greene (order #3262370)                                                                                     7
-      Area (X): The spell affects all targets within a radius specified in metres.
+**Area (X)**: The spell affects all targets within a radius specified in metres.
-Duration (X): The spell’s effects stay in place for the number of minutes indicated.
+**Duration (X)**: The spell’s effects stay in place for the number of minutes indicated.
-Instant: The spell’s effects take place instantly.
+**Instant**: The spell’s effects take place instantly.
 The spell then disappears.
-Persistent: The spell is designed to last for an extended time.
+**Persistent**: The spell is designed to last for an extended time.
 If no specific period is specified in the text its effects are eternal, provided the caster continues to daily donate Sacrificial Power to the Deity for that miracle.
 Once cast, the miracle cannot be recovered or released for as long as the spell is maintained.
-Ranged: Ranged spells may be cast upon targets up to a maximum distance of the character’s POW x 10 in metres.
+**Ranged**: Ranged spells may be cast upon targets up to a maximum distance of the character’s POW x 10 in metres.
-Rank: The minimum church rank the spell is available to.
+**Rank**: The minimum church rank the spell is available to.
 Churches of gods which specialise or control a particular rune, may offer certain spells to lower ranking church members.
-Resist (Evade/Persistence/Resilience): The spell’s effects do not take effect automatically.
+**Resist (Evade/Persistence/Resilience)**: The spell’s effects do not take effect automatically.
 The target may make an Opposed Evade, Persistence or Resilience test (as specified by the spell) in order to avoid the effect of the spell entirely.
 Note that Resist (Evade) spells require the target to be able to use a Combat Action in order to dodge.
-Touch: Touch spells require the Adventurer to actually touch his target for the spell to take effect.
+**Touch**: Touch spells require the Adventurer to actually touch his target for the spell to take effect.
 The spellcaster must remain in physical contact with the target for the entire casting.

-Accursed Aura
+### Accursed Aura

 Area Special, Persistent, Rank Acolyte

 Using the blood of unsanctified sacrifices scattered over an area, this miracle disrupts